Sophie-Germain/Strings_algorithms/README.md

-# Strings_algorithms
+# Algorithms on strings

-Repo to practice algorithms on strings
+Practice repository